 Last year I could not get my kids to join in with the Christmas spirit, no matter what I did.
-It might have been Covid and a need to rebel against our neighbours who’d been putting up fairy lights since June, or just a general angst over the perception that Christmas is something adults do to make small children feel excited.
+It might have been a need to rebel against other adults who’d transitioned seamlessly from Halloween into Christmas by replacing their rotting pumpkins with fairy lights, or just a general angst over the perception that Christmas is something adults do to make small children feel excited.
 Perhaps they just couldn’t figure out where they were supposed to fit in now that they were too old to be enthusiastic about anything put on by their parents.

 How to make teenagers feel Christmassy when they’re not in the mood

-Whatever it was, I was determined to stealth them into the Christmas spirit this year, so I asked other parents what they did – and guess what?
+Whatever it was, I was determined to stealth them into the Christmas spirit, so I asked other parents what they did – and guess what?
 None of their teenagers were in the mood for Christmas either!
 I figured it’s a hurdle all parents of teens are looking to find a way over, so I thought I’d share their answers for you here.

 This post contains affiliate links.
 This just means if you click on them I may receive a small commission.
 There is no extra cost to you, and it helps me to keep creating free content for my readers.

 Get them to help you pick the Christmas tree

 When my kids were little there was nothing they liked more than a schlep to the garden centre to choose our tree.
 They’d spot tree sellers at the market from mid-November and beg me to buy one, to which they were told that Mummy didn’t want a twig by Christmas day so no, they would have to wait a little longer for festive cheer.